tamerjb/news-explorer-APP/README.md

 | helmet                               |                                                                                                                                                   Helps you secure your Express apps by setting various HTTP headers |

 - NGINX - An open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.

+### Routes & Features :

+- `/signup` POST request for creating a user.
+- `/signin` POST request for receiving a Json-Web-Token.
+- `/users/me` GET request for receiving the current user using Json-Web-Token.
+- `/articles` GET request for getting all the current user saved articles.
+- `/articles` POST request for saving a new article to the current user.
+- `/articles/:id` DELETE request for deleting an article by id.

 ### Implementations :